WCK Serving Communities Across the Middle East

-We know the situation in Gaza has left our World Central Kitchen community with a lot of questions – we want to try to give you all the insight we can from our on-the-ground operations.
-These answers reflect the most accurate information available about our work in Gaza as of January 6, 2026.
+We know the situation in Gaza has left our World Central Kitchen (WCK) community with a lot of questions.
+We want to try to give you all the insight we can from our on-the-ground operations.
+These answers reflect the most accurate information available about our work in Gaza as of March 6, 2026.
+To date, our teams have served more than 295 million meals to families in need.
 The situation on the ground changes rapidly—access, needs, and operations can shift day to day.
 We are committed to sharing clear, up-to-date details about our response.
 You can always find more about our operating status and recent work here.

-Yes.
-WCK is reliably getting food and supplies into Gaza, allowing our teams and partners to cook and distribute meals consistently to families and medical facilities.
+When crossings are open and supply routes are functioning, WCK is able to reliably bring food and essential supplies into Gaza, allowing our teams and partners to cook and distribute meals consistently to families and medical facilities.
+Our kitchens, staff, and local partners remain ready.
+But this is not a sustainable model.
+Gaza requires consistent, predictable humanitarian access at scale.

 Unrestricted humanitarian access is essential to meeting urgent needs at scale.
 When aid organizations can move food, supplies, and staff without unnecessary limitations, we are able to respond faster, reach more families, and plan operations that are reliable and sustained over time.
 Predictable access saves lives.